 |589863||May 2006||Alexander Rhatushnyak|

 |580170||Jul 2, 2010||Alexander Rhatushnyak|

 Submissions must improve on the previous best result by at least 1000 bytes.

-An archive is a file or set of files that may be processed by any of the following: unzip, bunzip2, unrar, and PPMd var.
-I. If submitting more than one file, then the size of the archive is calculated as the sum of the file sizes, plus the lengths of the file names, plus 4 per file.
+An archive is a file or set of files that may be processed by any of the following: unzip, bunzip2, unrar, or or PPMd var.
+I. Effective June 1, 2017, 7zip, and zpaq. are also allowed.
+If submitting more than one file, then the size of the archive is calculated as the sum of the file sizes, plus the lengths of the file names, plus 4 bytes per file.

 A program is a 32 or 64 bit Linux or Windows executable program or a source program written in C, C++, or Perl.
 It must run to completion in 6 hours or less on a Core i7 M620 with 4 GB memory.
 If the archive contains one or more other files, then the program will be run once for each file with the file name passed as a command line argument.
 Otherwise it will be run with no arguments.
 The program must not take any input other than from the file whose name is passed to it.